Post-Election Punditry Overlooks Asian American Gains

 Pureval summed up the change nicely.
 When he was first starting out in politics, “[everybody] would tell me: ‘there’s no way a brown guy is going to win a county-wide seat in Cincinnati.’
 Now, people tell me, ‘I can’t run and win because my name is Joe Smith.’
 So there’s a tipping point by which our community’s perceived weakness turns into a real strength.”

 What is equally heartening is how many Americans turned out to vote, despite the historic tendency for turnout in off-year and midterm elections to drop significantly from presidential election year levels.
 Virginia’s vote was held following implementation of historic voting reforms, including no-excuse voting, expansion of in-person voting, and removal of a photo voter ID requirement.
 Parts of the state saw the highest levels of turnout in recent history.
 Georgia and Iowa also saw substantial turnouts.

 This level of civic engagement is encouraging—especially coming on the heels of Donald Trump’s endless sore-loser rants about the legitimacy of the 2020 presidential election, and a massive effort to approve voter suppression measures in Republican-controlled state legislatures across the country.
 As the results in Virginia suggest, improving access to the ballot box, and removing impediments that make voting harder, can clearly benefit both parties—and all Americans.
 It’s time for Congress to pass federal protections of voting rights, to ensure free, fair, and secure elections across the country in 2022 and beyond.
 The future of America’s multiracial democracy looks bright, if only the people have a chance to exercise their constitutional right to choose their leaders.

-Laleh Ispahani is co-director of Open Society-U.S.
+Laleh Ispahani is executive director of Open Society-U.S.